ansys/pymapdl/README.rst

 .. figure:: https://github.com/akaszynski/pyansys/raw/master/docs/images/hexbeam.png
     :width: 500pt

-You can then load this vtk file using vtki or another program that uses VTK.
+You can then load this vtk file using ``pyvista`` or another program that uses VTK.

 .. code:: python

     # Load this from vtk
-    import vtki
+    import pyvista as pv
-    grid = vtki.UnstructuredGrid('hex.vtu')
+    grid = pv.UnstructuredGrid('hex.vtu')
     grid.plot()

 Loading the Result File
 ~~~~~~~~~~~~~~~~~~~~~~~
 This example reads in binary results from a modal analysis of a beam from ANSYS.
-This section of code does not rely on ``VTK`` and can be used with only numpy installed.

 .. code:: python